aiven/terraform-provider-aiven/docs/resources/m3db.md

 Optional:

-- `m3coordinator` (String) Allow clients to connect to m3coordinator with a DNS name that always resolves to the service's private IP addresses.
+- `m3coordinator` (Boolean) Allow clients to connect to m3coordinator with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations

 <a id="nestedblock--m3db_user_config--public_access"></a>